-PUF distributions are expended by each university system to fund two major programs:
+AUF funds are expended by each university system to fund two major programs:

-- Debt service on PUF bonds issued to fund capital expenditures - Academic Excellence Programs at U. T. Austin and Texas A&M University.
+- Debt service on PUF bonds and notes issued to fund capital expenditures - Academic Excellence Programs at U. T. Austin and Texas A&M University.

 A portion of the AUF funding is also used to fund the System Administration offices of both systems.